silvioiannone/spa-skeleton/readme.md

 ## Documentation

-The documentation is available in the [repository wiki](https://github.com/silvioiannone/spa-skeleton/docs).
+Read [the documentation ](https://github.com/silvioiannone/spa-skeleton/blob/master/docs/Readme.md) in order to learn more about the project.